DevOps Touches Everything

 Highlights of Continuous Integration

-Taken together, continuous integration boots confidence in the system across layers.
+Taken together, continuous integration boosts confidence in the system across layers.
 Automatic tracking makes for healthier code.
 And faster turnaround time makes for happier people.

 Versioning to Break Down Silos